The cranial nerves are a set of 12 paired nerves that arise directly from the brain.

 Tip: Cranial nerves with the number 2 in them (e.g. 2-optic and 12-hypoglossal) exit through a canal of the same name.
 They are the only cranial nerves to pass through canals.

-Simplistically, each cranial nerve can be described as being sensory, motor or both.
+Each cranial nerve can be described as being sensory, motor or both.
 They can more specifically transmit seven types of information; three are unique to cranial nerves (SSS, SVS and SVM).
-See table 1 for a summary of the cranial nerves, their modalities and functions.

 - General somatic sensory (GSS) – general sensation from skin.